Configuration

 Note

-currently, there is only one combination of component types that is valid.
+currently, there are limited combinations of component types that are valid.
 This is to ensure compatibility with the Fortran implementation of the orbit integrator.
 Later implementations may offer more flexibility.
-The only current valid combination of components is:
+The current valid combinations of components are:

 • one Plummer component